CactusVPN Review 2025: A Competitive VPN Service

 Our testing methodology included measuring internet speeds with CactusVPN, both activated and deactivated, to assess its impact on connectivity.
 The device used for testing was a standard laptop running Windows 11 from a physical location in the U.S.

-Once we connected to servers outside of the U.S., our speeds actually got much worse.
-Canada, U.K., and Australia all dropped our download speeds by over 93%.
-Casual browsing would lag our device performance, so high bandwidth activities would likely be impossible.
+We were pleasantly surprised not to have any glaring issues with CactusVPN's speed tests.
+Previously, CactusVPN dropped our download speed by over 40% when connected to a U.S. server.
+Additionally, once we connected to servers outside of the U.S., our speeds actually got much worse.
+Canada, the U.K., and Australia dropped our download speeds by over 93%.
+Casual browsing would lag our device performance, so high-bandwidth activities would likely be impossible.

-These results indicate that while CactusVPN can maintain a usable connection speed for servers closer to the user's actual location, distant servers may significantly affect internet speed and reliability.
-The detailed speed test results underscore the importance of server location choice when using CactusVPN to ensure optimal performance,
+Overall, these results indicate that while CactusVPN can maintain a usable connection speed for servers closer to the user's actual location, distant servers may significantly affect internet speed and reliability.
+The detailed speed test results underscore the importance of server location choice when using CactusVPN to ensure optimal performance.

 Netflix tests

-- Netflix test results: CactusVPN unblocked most of the regional Netflix libraries we've tested
+• Netflix test results: CactusVPN couldn't unblock most of the regional Netflix libraries we've tested

-CactusVPN was successful in accessing Netflix libraries in the US and U.K., which is a significant advantage for users looking to unblock geo-restricted content and enjoy a wider variety of shows and movies.
-This makes CactusVPN a viable option for streamers who prioritize access to content from these regions.
+CactusVPN was unsuccessful in accessing Netflix libraries in Canada, the U.K., and Australia.
+This is a significant disadvantage for users looking to unblock geo-restricted content and enjoy a wider variety of shows and movies.
+Unfortunately, these results can be a dealbreaker for streamers prioritizing access to content from these regions.

 DNS and WebRTC leak tests